Phileosopher/commonplace/body-firstaid-minor.md

 Push your tongue against the roof of your mouth and press your finger between your eyebrows for twenty seconds

+Apply thyme oil to the navel

 ## Constipation

 Drink senna leaf tea or dried aloe vera juice

 For painful gas, lay on your back and lift your left knee to your chest to fart it out

+Apply mustard oil to the navel

 ## Coughing/cold